1D nextnano

 The physical parameter for the simulation are defined in the following section Simulation.
 The most important features here are the Simulation Direction, the Lattice Temperature, and the Strain properties.
 Also here you can choose to use unusual 'strange' orientation of your axis, for wurtzite and zincblende structures.
 If you need warnings from the program during the simulation remember to set the specific variable.
 Here you can also define the Flow Scheme of the simulation.
 Different numbers correspond to different complexity of calculation.
 The complete information on all the possible flow schemes are given in the nextnano3 web pages, see the Flow-Scheme section.

-Once you have defined the device and the physical and numerical condition for the simulation you can access the submit the request for the simulation, or to save the input file without starting the simulation.
 You can at this point save the profile of the project (Save Project).
 In this way you create the file .ser in your directory.
 This file contains all your setting of the device (all the project) and can be run directly by pressing with the mouse the start button.
 In this way you can easily modify your project later on.

-device.in.
+When nextnano start the simulation, it reads the file device.in.
 When you submit the job (Run Simulation button) you can create this input file according to your device definition if the create input file is chosen.
 Otherwise you can use another (for example manually modified) device.in input file present in the working directory if use old input file is selected.

 Step 5: Monitoring the job execution